dell/csm-docs/content/docs/deployment/_index.md

 6. Follow step `a` if certificates are being used or step `b` if certificates are not being used:

-a) From the `helm` directory, install the helm chart, specifying the certificates generated in the previous steps:
+a) Install the helm chart, specifying the certificates generated in the previous steps:
 ```
 helm install -n csm-installer --create-namespace \
    --set-file serviceCertificate=api-certs/cert.crt \